The Astrology of Bitcoin Part II: Past, Present and Future

 *Note added for Bitcoin June 2021:

-First, let’s remind ourselves that such huge fluctuations are quite commonplace for the currency, as I have argued in presenting Bitcoin’s natal chart.
-Bitcoin’s trajectory is never going to be a smooth steady line.
-Moreover, one needs to study the aggregate effect of every passing aspect to understand price fluctuations.
-And let’s not forget, Bitcoin’s Venus is highly unstable at the critical 0 degree of Pisces, the most mutable of mutable signs, swimming in every which direction.
+Such huge fluctuations are quite commonplace for the currency and Bitcoin’s trajectory is never going to be a smooth one.
+Moreover, one needs to study the aggregate effect of quick aspects to understand price fluctuations.
+Thirdly, let’s not forget, Bitcoin’s Venus is highly unstable at the critical 0 degree of Pisces, the most mutable of mutable signs, swimming in every which direction.
 A major wobble with a few false starts may well be needed to get the whole balloon up into the air.

 But Jupiter-Venus’ core growth principle remains.
-Jupiter goes over Venus another two times this year, once at the end of July - one to watch - and then in December 2021 - a key period fo Bitcoin.
+Jupiter goes over Venus another two times this year, once at the end of July - one to watch - and then in December 2021 - a key period fo Bitcoin, when it may break new ground.

 If the July transit does not get the price rising, the December one, after all the kinks have been worked out, well could.

 Another way to understand this wobble is that Bitcoin is largely an Aquarian currency - progressive, decentralised, electronic.
-The minute Jupiter left Aquarius leaving Saturn there all alone, the huge rise in price that Bitcoin saw as Jupiter was racing through Aquarius December 21st-May 13th just...deflated.
+The minute Jupiter left Aquarius leaving Saturn there all alone, the huge rise in price that Bitcoin saw as Jupiter was racing through Aquarius December 21st — May 13th just...deflated, when Jupiter left the sign of Aquarius and entered Pisces.

 But Jupiter will return to Aquarius at the end of July - at the same time as passing over Bitcoin’s Venus once more - and he will stay in Aquarius till December 2021.
 So the end of July could see an aggregate of positive indicators for Bitcoin.

-At the same time, Mercury retrograde periods are periods of grace for Bitcoin, it seems, and we are in one such right now (May 29th-Jun 23rd) - this is, perhaps, providing some protection during this major wobble.
+At the same time, Mercury retrograde periods are periods of grace for Bitcoin, it seems, and we are in one such right now (May 29th-Jun 23rd), then again September 23rd-October 18th - this is, perhaps, providing some protection during this major wobble.

 This year is a major testing year for Bitcoin to see if it can join the world of “grown ups” but there are enough bullish indicators with Jupiter going over key Bitcoin territory to suggest it has some protection along the way, even if it is a rollercoaster ride.